HMS Royal Sovereign (1857): Conversion into a turret ship

-She was razed down to the lower deck, leaving her with between 7 and 8 ft of freeboard.
+She was cut down to the lower gun deck, leaving her with between 7 and 8 ft of freeboard.
 The decks and hull sides were strengthened to carry the planned armament, and to absorb the force when the guns were fired.
-There was some delay when it was found that she had been cut down too far, necessitating some re-building of the sides.
-On the completion of her conversion on 20 August 1864, she was the first British turret-armed ship, and the only one with a wooden hull.
+The foundations of the turrets had to be secured by 120 LT of timber.
+To improve her seaworthiness, the ship was fitted with thin iron bulwarks that would be lowered in combat.
+On the completion of her conversion in 1864, she was the first British turret-armed ship, and the only one with a wooden hull.
 Her length-to-beam ratio was slightly under 4:1, which was the smallest ever ratio used in British armoured ships.